 The Parties and the Property

-637 Arnold is the owner of certain property located in the Borough of Point Pleasant Beach, County of Ocean, State of New Jersey and located at Block 202, Lot 2 on the tax map of the Borough of Point Pleasant Beach (the “637 Arnold Property”) and commonly known as 637-639 Arnold Avenue, Point Pleasant Beach, New Jersey.
+637 Arnold LLC is the owner of certain property located in the Borough of Point Pleasant Beach, County of Ocean, State of New Jersey and located at Block 202, Lot 2 on the tax map of the Borough of Point Pleasant Beach (the “637 Arnold Property”) and commonly known as 637-639 Arnold Avenue, Point Pleasant Beach, New Jersey.

 The 637 Arnold Property sits adjacent to a separate property presently owned by EAF One, LLC, located at Block 202, Lot 3 on the tax map of the Borough of Point Pleasant Beach (the “ 641 Arnold Property”) and commonly known as 641 Arnold Avenue, Point Pleasant Beach, New Jersey.

-Upon information and belief, at one time, the 637 Arnold Property and 641 Arnold Property were jointly owned by _______ Gottlieb (“Gottlieb”).
+Upon information and belief, at one time, the 637 Arnold Property and 641 Arnold Property were jointly owned by Michael Gottlieb (“Gottlieb”).
+I am sure this is true.

-641 Arnold is the former owner of the 641 Arnold Property with a business address at 800 Walnut Avenue, Point Pleasant Beach, New Jersey [Scott – this address is from the Deed, we should run NJ business search and confirm service of process address.].

 S. Dolan is an individual, the managing member of 637 and resident of Point Pleasant Beach, New Jersey.

 Hans is a surveyor who is, upon information and belief, licensed by the State of New Jersey with an office address of 1023 Ocean Rd, Point Pleasant, NJ 08742.